ngndn/large-scale-computing-data-analysis/README.md

    * Can potentially reference other fields if there are not much information.
 3. Based on the literature review, identify one area to investigate further
 4. Identify potential improvement(s) in that area.
-5. Develop and suggest the improvements.
+5. Suggest and develop the concepts for the improvements (a proof of concept as a software may not fit in the scope of this course).
 6. Write and present results.

 ## 1 Literature Review